Omkar7637/NXP-S32K344-Development-/README.md

 ---

+## 4.10 Why eMIOS clock is enabled last

+The code comment is important: eMIOS clock is enabled at the end to keep trigger order deterministic.
+Practical reason: if timing/peripheral trigger chain starts too early, some modules can begin sampling before all dependencies are configured.

+---

 ## 5. The main loop (`while(1)`) — what happens repeatedly

 Inside `while(1)` in `src/main.c`, this is the repeating sequence: